Sigmadex/vault-frontend/README.md

 <img src="https://user-images.githubusercontent.com/33762147/155625647-55c69f06-e0ea-44a8-a425-7aa086c329c5.png" style="border-radius:50%;width:72px;">

-# React Front-End for Vault.sol Smart Contract (SEP-001)
+# React Front-End for vault Smart Contract (SEP-001)

+## Summary

+This application integrates with any Sigmadex Smart Contract Vault.
+You may change settings in the `config.json` file.

 ## Curl Installation